 For your company to have Controlled Unclassified Information, you must meet these conditions:

-A) The government provides CUI to you as part of the agreement, or B) You create the CUI on behalf of the agreement
+2. The organization / government provides CUI to you as part of the agreement, or B) You create the CUI on behalf of the agreement

 Tip: Just because your company is developing cool technology on a topic that is normally controlled (like weapons systems), does not mean that it is automatically CUI.
-You need to have an active agreement with the Government.
+You need to be performing work as part of active agreement with the Government.

-This is harder.
-The government SHOULD be labeling any CUI when they send it to you…
+The government or your partners SHOULD be labeling any CUI when they send it to you…

 If you create the CUI yourself, as part of a contract, then you need to identify and label it yourself.